SPACs keep rolling as autonomous vehicle startup Aurora targets blank-check debut with $13B valuation – TechCrunch

 Hoffman, Pincus and Thompson have promoted a concept that they call “venture capital at scale.”
 To date, SPACs have been the conduit to reach that scale.
 The trio have formed three SPACs, or blank-check companies.

 Two of those SPACs have announced mergers with private companies.
-Reinvent Technology Partners announced a deal in February to merge with the electric vertical take off and landing company Joby Aviation, which will be listed on the New York Stock Exchange later this year.
+Reinvent Technology Partners announced a deal in February to merge with the electric vertical take-off and landing company Joby Aviation, which will be listed on the New York Stock Exchange later this year.
 Reinvent Technology Partners Z merged with home insurance startup Hippo.

-Their third SPAC — the one now merging with Aurora — is called Reinvent Technology Partners Y, priced its initial public offering of 85 million units at $10 per unit to raise $850 million.
+Their third SPAC — the one now merging with Aurora — is called Reinvent Technology Partners Y, and priced its initial public offering of 85 million units at $10 per unit to raise $850 million.
 The SPAC issued an additional 12.7 million shares to cover over allotments with total gross proceeds of $977 million, according to regulatory filings.
 The units are listed on the Nasdaq exchange and trade under the ticker symbol “RTPYU.”

 In many ways, the Aurora-Reinvent SPAC is a union that makes sense.